 Types of Trademark in India

-There are several forms of a trademark based on their characteristic and features, the major division of trademark types are done based on their categories.
+There are several forms of a trademark based on their characteristics and features, the major division of trademark types are done based on their categories.
 However, in India, a product mark, service mark, collective mark, certification mark, shape mark, pattern mark and sound mark can be registered as a trademark.

 A product mark is similar to trademark only, but it is to identify the products or goods instead of services.
 Herein the product is the unique selling feature of the company.
 To safeguard the product category and avoid any duplicity of the same a product mark is registered.